MewsSystems/gitbook-distributor-guide/distributor-standalone/getting-started.md

 # Quick start

-Address of the Distributor standalone page has the following format:
+URL of the Distributor standalone page has the following format:

 ```text
 https://www.mews.li/distributor/aaaa-bbbb-cccc-dddd-eeeeeeee